blairj09/git-deploy-example/README.md

-A simple example for publishing a Shiny application to RStudio Connect directly from a git repository.
+A simple example for publishing a Shiny application and Plumber API to RStudio Connect directly from a git repository.